f5devcentral/f5-big-iq-lab/docs/class1/module2/lab2.rst

    This will give you an ID which you can query using the **BIG-IQ Check AS3 Deployment Task**.

-5. Use the **BIG-IQ Check AS3 Deployment Task** calls to ensure that the AS3 deployment is successfull without errors:
+5. Use the **BIG-IQ Check AS3 Deployment Task** calls to ensure that the AS3 deployment is successful without errors:

    ``GET https://10.1.1.4/mgmt/shared/appsvcs/task/<id>``